-To avoid being on the losing end of such a judgement, IP applicants should consider listing multiple embodiments on their patent applications.
-The Oxford Dictionary defines an embodiment as “the representation or expression of something in a tangible or visible form.”
+To avoid being on the losing end of such a judgment, IP applicants should consider listing multiple embodiments on their patent applications.
+The Oxford Dictionary defines an embodiment as “representing or expressing something in a tangible or visible form.”
 On a patent application, an embodiment is a detailed description of how an invention can be made or used.
 It’s not enough to assume that this is obvious or implied – it must be explicitly stated to take advantage of maximum protection.

 Remember Companies A and B above?
 Now that you understand how critical patent semantics can be, one of the most important steps you can take when filing for protection in multiple countries is to ensure that you have translated every embodiment accurately.
 You want there to be as little interpretive “wiggle room” as possible should IP litigation occur.

 IP litigation can be particularly challenging when a determination is to be made by a judge, examiner or board that is familiar with a different IP system, language and culture from your own.
-An LSP that specializes in international patent filing can make sure that every application you file is translated accurately and appropriately.
+An LSP specializing in international patent filing can ensure that every application you file is translated accurately and appropriately.

-- Purdue Pharma used this technology to create Butrans, a prescription medication used to “treat pain that continues around-the-clock.”
-Butrans comes in the form of a patch that contains an extended-release opioid absorbed through the skin over a period of 7 days.
+- Purdue Pharma used this technology to create Butrans, a prescription medication used to “treat pain that continues around the clock.”
+Butrans comes in the form of a patch that contains an extended-release opioid absorbed through the skin over seven days.

 - While Butrans was still patent-protected, Alvogen, another life science company, started marketing a generic version of the extended-release pain medication.

 - Purdue Pharma claimed Alvogen’s generic version infringed upon Patent No. 9,750,703.

 - The case went to the Delaware District Court, where Purdue won.